 Three Extension Cord Outlets Does Not Mean you can Safely Operate Three Devices

-Many multi plug extension cords have three outlets.
+Many multi plug cables have three outlets.
 So, these convert one input outlet (the wall socket) into three outlets at the other end.

 Yet extension cord safety can suffer if you carelessly fill all three outlets.
 Device groups that exceed the cords current rating can warm the cord too much.
 Doing this could exceed the max current rating of the cord.
 But using all three cord outlets is indeed safe, if the total current stays less than the max cord rating.

 For example, the devices you plug in draw 18 amps.
 Yet your cord rates at just 12 amps.
 This means big trouble.
 You have major problems because you are overloading the cord, and could create a fire risk.